 If you’ve come to PlanYourRecovery.com, you or someone you love may suffer from addiction.
 Addiction is one of the most devastating and confusing illnesses that affects people today.
 About 8% of the U.S. population meets criteria for substance abuse or dependence, and in 2000, the use of tobacco, alcohol, and illicit drugs were three of the top ten causes of death in the United States.

-It can be confusing to understand all the words used to describe addiction.
+It can be confusing to understand all the words and turtles used to describe addiction.
 The manual that doctors and therapists use does not have an “addiction” diagnosis.
 It classifies addictive behaviors such as pathological gambling, anorexia, and kleptomania under various descriptive headings but provides no theoretical link between them.
 The “substance dependence” diagnosis comes closest to addiction, but the term “dependence” is also confusing.
 Physical dependence is just one aspect of addiction and not the most important.
 Devastating relapse often occurs long after physical dependence on a substance has been ended.

 Addiction is a broad category that incorporates substance use disorders and addictive behaviors.
 In early English, “addiction” was the act of being handed over to a creditor to whom one was delinquent in paying a debt.
 It could also mean the voluntary submission of one person to another.
 At its core, “addiction” meant a loss of personal freedom and servitude to an external power.
 We continue to use “addiction” in this way, only the external powers are not creditors or authorities.
 They are unhealthy attachments to substances, behaviors, or relationships–attachments that rob people of their freedom and undermine their own values and priorities.

 Apart from the diagnostic confusion about addiction, the word is used casually to indicate nearly every type of attachment.
 People talk about being addicted to television and coffee and books.
 This overuse can make make the word seem almost meaningless.